About Stacey and Midwife for Your Life

 Here’s another thing: All human beings thrive in an environment of novelty and challenge, but we’re also deeply uncomfortable by the prospect of change.

 It’s no wonder most people feel overwhelmed by or afraid of their great big dreams.

 I am a loving truth-teller who shows my clients their own highest value.
 I help them take their unique brilliance and get it out into the world in a big way.
 I take a seemingly impossible dream or insurmountable goal and break it into smaller, manageable pieces.
 I offer extreme guidance, encouragement, and accountability every step of the way.

 How do you know your systems works?

-First of all, I use them myself: In the last five years I built a lucrative coaching practice from scratch, published a best-selling children’s book, and wrote 2 other books (and I’m in the process of writing a third!) – all while maintaining my job as a nurse-midwife and living joyfully with my husband and 9 year-old son.
+First of all, I use them myself: In the last five years I built a lucrative coaching practice from scratch, published a critically acclaimed children’s book, and wrote 2 other books (and I’m in the process of writing a third!) – all while maintaining my job as a nurse-midwife and living joyfully with my husband and 9 year-old son.

 I was able to quit my hospital job in the spring of 2014 to focus fully on my coaching business because I had built it to a level that could support my family.